arvigeus/AZ-204/Learning Path/App Service.md

 - Isn't exportable.
 - Isn't supported in an App Service Environment (ASE).
 - Only supports alphanumeric characters, dashes (-), and periods (.).
+- Only custom domains of length up to 64 characters are supported.

 #### Import an App Service Certificate